Department of Art

 Degree Requirements for the Departmental Major in Art

-General Program B.A.: 60 credits including a 27-credit core requirement consisting of A Art 105, 110, 115, 205, 220, 230, 240 or 242, 244 and 305; 12 credits in art history consisting of A Arh170 and 171 and 6 credits from courses that apply to the art history major (see below); 6 credits in studio art electives; and a 15-credit concentration in either painting and drawing, sculpture, printmaking, or photography.
+General Program B.A.: 60 credits including a 27-credit core requirement consisting of A ART 105, 110, 115, 205, 220, 230, 240 or 242, 244 and 305; 12 credits in art history consisting of A ARH 170 and 171 and 6 credits from courses that apply to the art history major (see below); 6 credits in studio art electives; and a 15-credit concentration in either painting and drawing, sculpture, printmaking, or photography.

 Admission to Departmental Major in Art

 The 60-credit art major is aimed at encouraging students who demonstrate both an unusual degree of accomplishment and potential.
 In the second semester of their sophomore year, or thereafter, students should submit from 12 to 20 works of art, in a portfolio or sheet of slides, to the Art Department for review.
-The portfolio should reflect a student’s intended area of focus: painting and drawing, sculpture, printmaking or photography.
+The portfolio should reflect a student’s intended area of focus: digital media, painting and drawing, photography, printmaking, or sculpture.
 The portfolio review is intended to give students an opportunity to demonstrate a maturing level of visual culture and the emergence of an artistic voice.
 Ultimately, an exemplary portfolio will display a high level of visual literacy and technical ability at the service of individual expression.
 This orientation will lead a student to further study at art school or at graduate school.
 Portfolios should be submitted to the art department secretary during the seventh week of the semester.

 If a student is accepted as a 60-credit art major, the student should seek advisement from the undergraduate adviser and the faculty member they work with most to determine a set of personal goals within their remaining course of study.

 Honors Program in the Departmental Major in Art